Supporting Our Staff

 "Combining research and parenthood keeps one grounded.
 There is formal and informal support around most corners - do ask me or other parents for suggestions."

-“I benefited from many supportive and understanding colleagues while I was expecting, and the Department has helped to make leaving and the prospect of returning manageable.
-I look forward to being part of the support group when I return."
+“I benefited from many supportive and understanding colleagues while I was expecting, and the Department has helped to make leaving and the prospect of returning manageable."

 "The flexibility of an academic job is a real bonus in coping with the challenge of balancing work and parenthood.
 It is definitely a challenge -- and the challenges keep coming, for example, settling my younger child recently with my wife returning to work -- but one that I think has actually made me better at my job, as well as much better at drawing clear boundaries between work and home."